grinnell-cs/csc151-dh/_eboards/eboard34-3.md

     * "Sam said I can stop here."
 * Tuesday, May 3, 10:00 p.m.: Reading for Wednesday (Tree recursion)
 * Thursday, May 5, 10:30 p.m.: MP 7
-    * There will be a presentation following week (May 9 and 11).
+    * There will be a presentation the following week (May 9 and 11).

 ### Upcoming Token-Generating Activities

 * Saturday @ 2pm: GSO (Sebring-Lewis)
 * Women's Golf this weekend
+* ISO Cultural Harris, Saturday evening, 7 pm
+* Fetish Gardner, 10pm tonight, next to Bob's

 ### Other Upcoming Activities

 * Sunday @ 1pm: Softball (Diamond)
 * Sunday @ 3pm: Softball (Diamond)
-* ISO Cultural Harris, Saturday evening, 7 pm
 * Sunday at 4pm, JRC 101, Last General Union meeting of the year

 Lab updates